Supersymmetric ground states of 3d $\mathcal{N}=4$ SUSY gauge theories and Heisenberg Algebras: SQED[1] in the A-twist

 The Hilbert space was constructed in~\cite{Bullimore:2021auw} as follows.
 The theory can be recast in terms of a Landau-Ginzburg quantum mechanics with K\"ahler target given by the K\"ahler quotient of the space of smooth fields configurations on $\Sigma$ by the action of the gauge group.
 The gauge group has moment map

 and so the relevant equations are

 The quantum mechanics is endowed with a superpotential on the target

 which imposes the complex moment map equation for the gauge symmetry as well as the kinetic equations for the fields $X^a$ on the curve $\Sigma$\footnote{Notice that due to the twist, $X^1$ and $X^2$ are valued in $\Omega^0 (\Sigma , E\otimes K_\Sigma^{1/2})$ and $\Omega^0 (\Sigma , E^{-1} \otimes K_\Sigma^{1/2})$ respectively.}.
-This superpotential defines a critical locus, and it induces a canonical perverse sheaf.
-The Hilbert space is then identified with the hypercohomology of this perverse sheaf.

-In the simple situation where the critical locus is smooth, as the present one turns out to be, hypercohomology recovers (up to shifts in the gradings) de Rham cohomology.
-Requiring $\zeta \neq 0$, the equations defining the critical locus are
+This superpotential defines a critical locus, which is $(-1)$-shifted symplectic with respect to the $F$ grading.
+Passing to a finite-dimensional algebraic model (imposing holomorphicity of the fields), the $(-1)$-shifted symplectic structure allows for a geometric quantisation of the quantum mechanics.
+In the simple situation where the target space of the finite-dimensional model is actually smooth, as the present one turns out to be, the quantisation recovers (up to shifts in the gradings) its de Rham cohomology~\cite{Bullimore:2021auw}.
+Requiring $\zeta \neq 0$, the equations defining the target space are

 where we have already used the complex moment map $X^1 X^2 = 0$ and the fact that both $X^1$ and $X^2$ must be holomorphic.
 Here $\star_2$ is the Hodge star on the Riemann surface.

 Since the cases $\zeta >0$ and $\zeta < 0$ are similar, we restrict our discussion to $\zeta > 0 $.
 It is well-known that solutions to the above equation can be parametrized by pairs $(E,X^1)$ consisting of a holomorphic line bundle $E$, with holomorphic structure induced by the $(0,1)$ component of $A$, and a holomorphic section $X^1$ of $E \otimes K_\Sigma^{1/2}$ that is not vanishing.
 The solution space decomposes into disjoint unions with components labelled by the degree $d$ of the line bundle $E$.
 If we take the limit $\zeta / \mathrm{Vol (\Sigma)}d \rightarrow \infty$ for each $d$, then it is also well-known that pairs $(E,X^1)$ are parametrized by the locations of the zeros of $X^1$.
 Physically, the zeros can be interpreted as the centres of the vortices.
 In this limit, an infinite number of vortices is allowed.